DataHaskell/docs/_posts/2016-10-19-current-environment.md

 ### Generation of random data

   - **mwc-probability**  [](https://hackage.haskell.org/package/mwc-probability){:.hackage} : A simple probability distribution type, where distributions are characterized by sampling functions.

+### Statistics

+  - **statistics** [](https://hackage.haskell.org/package/statistics){:.hackage} : This library provides a number of common functions and types useful in statistics.
+We focus on high performance, numerical robustness, and use of good algorithms.
+Where possible, we provide references to the statistical literature.
+The library's facilities can be divided into four broad categories:
+    - Working with widely used discrete and continuous probability distributions.
+(There are dozens of exotic distributions in use; we focus on the most common.)
+    - Computing with sample data: quantile estimation, kernel density estimation, histograms, bootstrap methods, significance testing, and regression and autocorrelation analysis.
+    - Random variate generation under several different distributions.
+    - Common statistical tests for significant differences between samples.
+  - **uncertain** [](https://hackage.haskell.org/package/uncertain){:.hackage} : Provides tools to manipulate numbers with inherent experimental/measurement uncertainty, and propagates them through functions.
+  - **measurable** [](https://github.com/jtobin/measurable){:.github} Construct measures from samples, mass/density functions, or even sampling functions.
+Construct image measures by fmap-ing measurable functions over them, or create new measures from existing ones by measure convolution and friends provided by a simple Num instance enabled by an Applicative instance.
+Create measures from graphs of other measures using the Monad instance and do-notation.
+Query measures by integrating meaurable functions against them.
+Extract moments, cumulative density functions, or probabilities.
+Caveat: while fun to play with, and rewarding to see how measures fit together, measure operations as nested integrals are exponentially complex.
+Don't expect them to scale very far!

 ### Integration